DishaKinge27/python-practice-/README.md

 - Simple interest calculator
 - Variable swapping

-(More topics will be added as learning
+(More topics will be added as learning progresses.)

+---

+## 🎯 Learning Approach

+- One concept = one file
+- Clean and readable code
+- Proper commit messages
+- Continuous daily improvement

+---

+## 🚀 Progress

+This repository will continuously expand with:
+- Control flow (if-else, loops)
+- Functions
+- Data structures
+- Mini projects

+---

+**Author:** Disha Kinge